jflasson/ratings/README.md

 # ratings
-system for rating of things
+system for rating of things (currently tv-shows)